nbeaumont/appro-img-deliverer/README.md

   * Select the location where you want to save the processed files.
 For the 480px version of your image choose the folder named 480.

-  * Select the file types and options to save.
-For the 480px version of your image choose the folder named 480.

   * Select Save as JPEG.

   * Set the JPEG image quality.